coastcode/Lalalander-lab2-variant1/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Lalalannder - lab 2 - variant 1

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good